Submission Deadline: 1 July 2018, 23:59 UTC/GMT

 - Additional Detail Image: In JPG

 - Web image: In JPG or PNG format, max.
 200 KB for website publication.

 - Floor plan: Submit detailed layout of space needed for installation, including power requirements, exact dimensions of floor space and height, lighting, audio, power sources, furniture such as tables, etc. See Sample Floor Plan.

-Please note: All entries must be uploaded to the online submission system.
+Please note: All entries must be uploaded to the SIGGRAPH Asia Submission System.
 No discs or drives will be accepted.

 Selections will be made by a panel of digital art experts according to the following criteria:

 - Overall impact of the work